Wyatt002/Camp-Scout/journals/connor_gariepy.md

 no longer valid I didn't like having that there in the commit and preferred a clean slate.
 I went through the process of removing the old branches and creating new ones and renaming them to the old one's names.

+After that I started to fiddle around with unit tests more and managed to figure out how to create successful tests with our third party api's, creating three successful tests for 'api-weather' and four for 'api-facilities'.
+I plan to try and create tests that check for failures next and get input from my teammates to see if they have any ideas for other tests we can implement before we merge both with the main branch.

+We spent the afternoon trying to implement our login page but kept running into an issue involving an 'invalid <!DOCTYPE>', we're unsure what's causing it but we're certain that the input must be wrong for it be causing an error, we confirmed however that our sign up page at least works and creates a new account successfully, on a brighter note.

 ## July 10, 2023